yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     - This does not need to consider any conversion rates from assets to shares.
 But you should know that any limit under uint256 max may get converted to shares and should not be high enough to overflow  on multiplication.

     **Best Practices**:
+    - Check all values for the protocol you are integrating with that may cause deposits to revert.
     - Make sure to implement setter functions for any deposit limit or whitelist that are enforced.

     **Example**: